codicevitae/python-pi/Week_2/Lesson_3/README.md

 print(Math.floor(a))
 print(Math.ceil(a))
 ```

+## Assessment
+*Seperate handout, estimated time ~10 minutes.*

+1. Give an example of a literal value for each of these types:
+    - Integer number
+    - Floating point number
+    - String
+    - Boolean

+2. Writen an assignment statement to assign the variable *happy* to the sentence:

+    `"We can't all follow the green light", said Felicity.`

+    Print your variable out, does the sentence look correct?

 Verify that round, floor and ceil all return integers, how would you do that?

-6. Notice that our `print` statement is not a reserved word.
+3. Notice that our `print` statement is not a reserved word.
 That means we can create a variable named `print`.
 But is this a good idea?
 Try it.

 ```python
 print = 7